x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/continuous-error-throttling-smtp-auth-submissions.md

 ---

-# Continuous Error Throttling for SMTP AUTH Submissions
+# Continuous error throttling for SMTP AUTH submissions

 Every day, our service sees millions of requests coming in to send an email via smtp.office365.com.
-Many of these are for LOB applications and services that customers have configured to send out automated emails.
+Many of these are for Line-of-Business (LOB) applications and services that customers have configured to send out automated emails.

-Many of these requests we get result in an error which, if sent by a user from Outlook, would result in the user seeing an error message that they could immediately take action on to unblock sending emails.
-However, many automated emails applications aren't designed well to handle errors and ignore errors and send continuously believing that the error will correct itself.
+Many of these requests that we get, result in an error which if sent by a user from Outlook can result in the user seeing an error message that they could immediately take action on to unblock sending emails.
+However, many automated email applications aren't designed well to handle errors.
+On the contrary, they ignore errors and send continuously believing that the error will correct itself.

 For some error such as **Send As** or **Mailbox Full**, the issue won't correct itself without human intervention.
 To protect our service from bombardment from these requests and to get the message to administrators that something is wrong with the mailbox or configuration, we're introducing continuous error throttling for SMTP AUTH.